seborama/govcr/README.md

 ## Cassette encryption

 Your cassettes are likely to contain sensitive information in practice.
 You can choose to not persist it to the cassette with a recording track mutator.
-However, in some situation, this information is needed.
+However, in some situations, this information is needed.
 Enters cassette encryption.

 Cassettes can be encrypted with two Go-supported ciphers:
 - AES-GCM (12-byte nonce, 16 or 32-byte key)